 Anise (Pimpinella anisum) medicinal herb is a herbaceous plant which goes back thousands of years making it one of the oldest herbs amongst the herbs list.
 This

 medicinal plant was even mentioned in Matthew 23:23.
 It is native

 to Egypt, Greece, Crete and Asia Minor and it is of the family, Umbelliferae.
 This was also one of my grandmother's favourite herbs.
 She often spoke about its goodness.

 The medicinal properties are aromatic, diaphoretic, relaxant, stimulant, tonic, carminative as well as stomachic.
 Its constituents include volatile oil, lipids, flavonoid glycosides, protein, anethole, carbohydrate essential vitamins, minerals as well as natural estrogen.

 Some of the common names are Aniseed, Pimpinella anisum, Star anise, Eight horns, Illicium, Sweet Cumin.
-Some people refer to it as a star because it is shape like a star with sometimes eight to twelve points.
+Some people refer to it as a star because it is shaped like a star with eight to twelve points.
 The name of this medicinal herb in China means eight points.

 The Japanese variety is very much different from the Chinese variety.
 It is said that the Japanese variety is poisonous and both variety look alike.
 It is therefore advisable to seek confirmation from a reputable person who has knowledge of these plants before consuming this medicinal herb.